rstriekwold/trainingmaterial26sept/12__exercise-custom-keywords-custom-libraries/README.md

 4. View and review **Test Case Exercise 12 - Custom Keywords - Step 1 Grouping and it's Custom Keywords** written in the keywords table below the test cases.

+5. Run the test cases in live testing

 # Update Custom Keywords with Argument for any test data

 Custom Keywords allow for re-using automated assets that were created before.
 Add arguments to it to pass any test data to it.